BrunoLiu28/Second-Domain-Specific-Language-Project/README.md

 `simplemioModel` is a folder with the meta-model of the dsl

-`org.xtext.example.simplemio*` are folders with all of the implmentation of the dsl
+`org.xtext.example.simplemio*` are folders with all of the implementation of the dsl

-`programs` is a folder with example of programs in simplemio
+`programs` is a folder with examples of programs in simplemio

-`User_Documentation.pdf` is document with information to help users use the dsl
+`User_Documentation.pdf` is a document with information to help users use the dsl

 `DSL_Implemetation.pdf` is a document with details of how was the dsl implemented